 Fix: Mailchimp RSS Feed Not Working for Blogger.

-If you’re like most individuals or small businesses, especially mom and pop shops, then IT is likely to be perceived a luxury rather than necessity.
+If you’re like most individuals or small businesses, especially mom-and-pop shops, then IT is likely to be perceived as a luxury rather than a necessity.

 Nevertheless, one of the hidden secrets to growing a business or project is harnessing the power of automation to reach, connect, and serve more people with a value-add experience.